Business Law

 International

 For many years, the firm has built contacts with lawyers at other business law firms, primarily within the European Union.
 These are colleagues with whom personal connections have been established.
-Mr. Samson travels on business several times a year to further expand this network.

 Fees & expenses